Torre de Manila: Construction

 In June 2012, DMCI managed to secure a zoning permit that allows the company to build the Torre de Manila in a lot along Taft Avenue.
 The planned location of the building is behind the lot previously occupied by the Manila Jai Alai Building.
 The following month, the city government by that time was under Mayor Alfredo Lim which granted a building permit to DMCI.
 In November 2013, the Manila City Council suspended the building's construction citing zoning violation.
-During this time, the Manila city government was under Mayor Estrada.
+During this time, the Manila city government was under Mayor Joseph Estrada.

 After the Manila Zoning Board of Adjustments and Appeals granted DMCI a zoning regulation exemption, the construction of the Torre de Manila continued in January 2014.
-In the same month, an online campaign against the construction of the high-rise condominium project was launched by tour guide and activist Carlos Celdran, who said that the structure would mar the view of the iconic monument of national hero Dr. Jose Rizal at Luneta.

 By September 2014, the building was 23 percent complete with 19 floors completed.
 The turnover of the building is planned in November 2017.

 Efforts to stop construction

 Because the Torre de Manila is close enough to the Rizal Monument to be seen in photographs of that heritage site, the Knights of Rizal, a national civic organization that was formed to uphold the values of Rizal, and tour guide and heritage activist Carlos Celdran, among others, launched campaigns to stop construction, including a court case in front of the Supreme Court of the Philippines.
 Criticism, including the Knights' petition to the Supreme Court focused on alleged violations of zoning ordinances by DMCI Homes, the owner of the building, and the impact to the sightlines of the Rizal Monument.

 The Torre de Manila appears in the visual backdrop of the Rizal Monument, the main monument honoring José Rizal, the national hero of the Philippines.
-In June 2012, Carlos Celdran, first initiated a campaign online to protest the planned construction of the condominium stating its negative effect on the sight-lines of the monument.
+In June 2012, tour guide and activist Carlos Celdran first initiated a campaign online to protest the planned construction of the condominium stating its negative effect on the sight-lines of the monument.
+Celdran also criticized the location of Torre de Manila as it was built in a congested area and its surrounding streets were inadequate for fire trucks if the building would catch fire.
 The Knights of Rizal also started a Change.org petition opposing the project.
-Critics of the project have nicknamed the condominium the "Terror de Manila" and the "national photobomber".
+Critics of the project, including a Change.org petition and Celdran, have nicknamed the condominium the "Terror de Manila" and the "national photobomber".
 In January 2015, the National Commission for Culture and the Arts (NCCA) issued a cease-and-desist order against the project citing the National Cultural Heritage Act (Republic Act.
 No. 10066), stating that Torre de Manila "destroys or significantly alters" the monument's view.